fieldtrip/website/tutorial/salzburg.md

 ### Compute data covariance

 The spatial filters are computed on the basis of the covariance matrix obtained from the data.
 In the following step we compute this matrix for an interval accounting for the pre and post stimulus intervals of interest.
-For this we make a call to [**reference: ft_timelockanalysis](/**reference/ ft_timelockanalysis) with the ** cfg.covariance = 'yes';** and ** cfg.covariancewindow = [xx yy];\*\*.
-These configuration will ensure the covariance matrix to be present in the output structure.
+For this we make a call to **[ft_timelockanalysis](/reference/ ft_timelockanalysis)** with `cfg.covariance = 'yes'` and `cfg.covariancewindow = [xx yy]`.
+These configuration options will ensure the covariance matrix to be present in the output structure.

     cfg = [];
     cfg.covariance='yes';